PaulWorm/DGApy/README.md

 This package has been developed by [Paul Worm](https://www.linkedin.com/in/pworm/).
 If you have any questions feel free to contact me via [e-mail](mailto:pworm42@gmail.com).

+I would like to thank Simone Di Cataldo and Juraj Krisnik for testing the Code and providing valuable feedback.

 [//]: # (#### Acknowledgements)